tournevis/plotter-utils/README.md

 # Plotter utils 🐝 !
+⚠️ THIS IS A WORK IN PROGRESS  ⚠️

-Welcome to My plotter lib.
+Welcome to my plotter lib.
 Here you will find multiples tools to parse svg path, generate gcode and more.
 Every tools is located in the `lib/` folder and you can find a doc for each one right above.
 This is an early work and still a work in project, be carefull using it !